skywind3000/z.lua/README.md

 ## Aging

-he rank of directories maintained by z.lua undergoes aging based on a sim-ple formula.
+The rank of directories maintained by z.lua undergoes aging based on a sim-ple formula.
 The rank of each entry is incremented  every  time  it  is accessed.
 When the sum of ranks is over 5000 (`$_ZL_MAXAGE`), all ranks are multiplied by 0.9.
 Entries with a rank lower than 1 are forgotten.

 ## Frecency